microsoft/vscode-dev-containers/containers/javascript-node-12-mongo/README.md

 2. To use VS Code's copy of this definition:
    1. Start VS Code and open your project folder.
    2. Press <kbd>F1</kbd> select and **Remote-Containers: Add Development Container Configuration Files...** from the command palette.
-   3. Select the Node.js (latest LTS) & Mongo DB definition.
+   3. Select the Node.js 12 & Mongo DB definition.

 3. To use latest-and-greatest copy of this definition from the repository:
    1. Clone this repository.
-   2. Copy the contents of `containers/javascript-node-lts-mongo/.devcontainer` to the root of your project folder.
+   2. Copy the contents of `containers/javascript-node-12-mongo/.devcontainer` to the root of your project folder.
    3. Start VS Code and open your project folder.

 4. After following step 2 or 3, the contents of the `.devcontainer` folder in your project can be adapted to meet your needs.